 You should not simply fill in the form, Zurich doesn't know enough about your business to be sure that this agreement will work for you and your business as a whole.
-It might be unsuitable because, for example, there is a specific provision in your partnership agreement or articles of association (as appropriate) about business share sale and purchase, and completion of this agreement in its present form may conflict with that provision.
-In addition this agreement may not reflect what the business owners might have wanted to happen when a co-owner dies and although this agreement is subordinate to any other governing documents of the business, any conflict should be avoided at what is likely to be a difficult time for the business.
+It might be unsuitable because, for example, there is a specific provision in your partnership agreement or Articles of Association (as appropriate) about business share sale and purchase, and completion of this agreement in its present form may conflict with that provision.
+In addition this agreement may not reflect what the business owners might have wanted to happen when a co-owner suffers a critical illness and although this agreement is subordinate to any other governing documents of the business, any conflict should be avoided.